jacklowrie/dotfiles/README.md

 ## Command Prompt
 In general, I use [starship](https://starship.rs/) where I can.
 It isn't installed on Tuft's Homework servers, so I had to make a custom prompt for that server.
-It isn't perfect, but it's close enough.
+It isn't perfect, but it's close enough and lightyears better than the default prompt.

 ## Halligan
 I asked to have my shell changed to bash.
 ZSH is strongly discouraged,